nsushant/ANT_OR_Lunch_Visits/places.md

 - Location: Oude Koornmarkt 68, 2000 Antwerpen
 - Cuisine: Middle Eastern
 - Price range: $
-- Note: Place only serves falafel wraps.
+- Note: Very tasty falafel wrap.
+Place is small and only has around 8 seats, place outside on a terrace.
+There were heating lamps.
+A bit pricey for a wrap at 9.5€

 ---